 Sort Through Your Closet

 Spend some of your new free time to find value in what you already have.
 Sort through your closet and make certain articles seasonal to make them feel more special.
-Learn to mend the holes in your coat rather than buying a new one.
+Learn to mend the holes in your coat rather than buy a new one.
 The clothes you find to be un-mendable can be made into blankets, pillow covers, or washing rags to reduce the number of paper towels used in a day.
 And save the clothes that do not suit you any longer to donate to shelters!

 Reduce Water & Electricity Use

 With all of your new food lists laying around, making “one-pot” meals can help you ease up on the number of dishes you’ll need to clean at the end of the day.
 Obviously, as well, the number of dishes you use will go down if you focus on using only one plate or cup throughout the entirety of the day.
 Cut back on unneeded showers (obviously none of us really have anywhere to be), and shower with someone else if possible!

-To save electricity resources, make scheduled screen time to limit the unlimited access to our electronics.
+To save electricity resources, make scheduled screen time to limit unlimited access to our electronics.
 Not only will you save on your electric bill, but it will also create the counter-parted time for self-care we just don’t have while we’re idly consuming.
 Use the weather around you too!
 Use the warmth and light of the sun to keep your house lit and warm.
 Keep your air conditioner or lights off until absolutely necessary to keep your costs and personal emissions, down to a minimum.